Gizmo Evolution: How Mutation and Selection Shape Life’s Blueprint

 Mutations can be classified by their scale and impact:

 Most mutations are neutral or harmful.
-A harmful mutation might give a gizmo a stiff joint, making it slow and easy prey.
-However, in a different environment, that same stiff joint might be advantageous for burrowing.
-The fitness of a mutation—its effect on an organism’s survival and reproductive success—is entirely context-dependent.
+And a harmful mutation might give a gizmo a stiff joint, making it slow and easy prey.
+Still, in a different environment, that same stiff joint might be advantageous for burrowing.
+The fitness of a mutation—its effect on an organism’s survival and reproductive success—is entirely context-dependent And that's really what it comes down to..

 The Filter: How Natural Selection Works